freeverseio/LAOS-roadmap/README.md

 On the one hand we will work on the pallet to enable creating collections, minting and evolving the assets' metadata.
 We will also work on extending the ERC721 standard to enable bridgeless minting, and provide Solidity reference implementations.
 Finally, we will produce the first version of the LAOS Universal Node, capable of permissionlessly syncing with assets whose ownership and attributes are managed by two different consensus systems.

 At the end of this milestone, we shall have released:
-- The MVP for the LAOS Runtime ready for mainnet,
+- stable release of the LAOS Runtime ready for mainnet,
-- The MVP for the LAOS Universal node,
+- stable release of the LAOS Universal node,
-- THe ERC721 Universal extension for bridgeless minting, including spec and Solidity code.
+- stable release of the ERC721 Universal extension for bridgeless minting, including spec and Solidity code.

 The following are the 3 main deliverables of Milestone 2.